Models: Opus, Sonnet, Haiku

 - Edge cases where Sonnet’s output isn’t quite good enough

-Adaptive thinking (Opus 4.6 and Sonnet 4.6): Both Opus 4.6 and Sonnet 4.6 use adaptive thinking.
-Claude dynamically decides when and how much to think based on task complexity, using four effort levels (low, medium, high, max).
+Adaptive thinking (Opus 4.7, Opus 4.6, and Sonnet 4.6): These models use adaptive thinking.
+Claude dynamically decides when and how much to think based on task complexity, using effort levels (low, medium, high, max, plus “xhigh” on Opus 4.7).
 Simple questions get a fast, direct response.
 Complex analysis triggers deeper reasoning automatically.
 This replaces the binary extended thinking toggle used by earlier models.
 You don’t need to manually switch thinking on.
 Claude handles this automatically.
 Haiku 4.5 does not have adaptive thinking.

 Use Haiku 4.5 for: